plotly/plotly-webpack/README.md

 }]);
 ```

+Note that this strategy may reduce the bundle size from roughtly 2.2MB for the CDN version of [plotly-latest.min.js](https://cdn.plot.ly/plotly-latest.min.js) to roughly 615kb or 618kb for the bare-bones version of plotly.js using webpack or browserify, respectively.

 ## Bundling with webpack

 Bundling with webpack requires [ify-loader@1.1.0+](https://github.com/browserify/ify-loader) for the glslify, cwise, and brfs browserify transforms.
 Additionally, you may wish to use [transform-loader](https://github.com/webpack-contrib/transform-loader) to run plotly.js's custom [compress\_attributes](https://github.com/plotly/plotly.js/blob/master/tasks/util/compress_attributes.js) text descriptions from the plot schema that aren't needed to create and view plots.
 You can add these loaders as follows: